FIWARE/tutorials.NGSI-LD/docs/context-providers.md

 ```

 Furthermore, additional **Animal** entities only found within the **Vet's Context Broker** are now also visible within
-the tutorial application `http://localhost:3000/` - this is the response from the FMIS (which holds no animals locally)
+the tutorial application `http://localhost:3000/` - this is the response from the FMIS System (which holds no animals locally)
 plus the response from the Farmer, plus the response from the Vet.
 The result is a listing which includes all the
 animals on the farm, plus all the animals which are requiring vetenary care.